dirkhusemann/rss2hugo/README.md

 # rss2hugo

-A simple RSS feed to hugo conversion tool
+A simple RSS feed to hugo conversion tool.